tupol/spark-utils-demos/README.md

 In order to get the Spark application going we need to create the Spark context or session.

 The `spark-utils` framework is providing the **execution** support out of the box.
-It helps with creating the application configuration and focuses the effort on creating the actual logic.
+It helps with creating the application configuration and focuses the actual development effort on creating the application logic.
 The framework provides configuration tools for inputs and outputs, leaving for the developer to create the other configuration parameters and assemble them into a case class.